Sujal-9594/Python/README.md

-Task 1: Read a File and Handle Errors**
+Assignamnt 4 Task 1: Read a File and Handle Errors**

 Functionality: